aitorrod92/Videojuegos/Arkanoid (2017)/README.md

 I might come back to it one day in order to repair some minor issues, translate it into english and make it more aesthetic, intuitive and complete.

-It is coded in C# and uses Unity as game engine.
-Available for PC and Android.
+It is coded in C#, uses Unity as game engine and runs on Android.